bloom-works/handbook/sections/how-we-show-up.md

 The good people at Dropbox have created a [Virtual First Toolkit](https://experience.dropbox.com/virtual-first-toolkit), which is a great resource for everyone — from WFH novices to people who have been doing this for years.
 We especially like the section on [creating a healthy WFH experience](https://experience.dropbox.com/virtual-first-toolkit/wellbeing/work-from-home).

-If your home network, power, or personal equipment malfunction, **INTERNAL LINK TK** [follow our guidance for unplanned time off](#heading=h.2a491hyurgfd) to let your team know as soon as you’re safe and able.
+If your home network, power, or personal equipment malfunction, [follow our guidance for unplanned time off](/time-off/#for-unplanned-time-off-(such-as-illness%2C-weather-events%2C-emergencies)) to let your team know as soon as you’re safe and able.